mahmoudattia12/Face-Recognition/README.md

 # Face-Recognition

-This is face recognition model implemented using various dimensionality reduction and classification techniques, including PCA, LDA, Kernel PCA, QDA, and rLDA, followed by the KNN algorithm for face identification.
+This is a face recognition model implemented using various dimensionality reduction and classification techniques, including PCA, LDA, Kernel PCA, QDA, and rLDA, followed by the KNN algorithm for face identification.
 ---

 ### Table of Contents